awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-dash-encryption.md

       arn:aws:iam::444455556666:role/SpekeAccess
       ```

-   1. \(Optional\) For **Certificate ARN**, enter a 2048 RSA certificate ARN to use for content key encryption\.
+   1. **Certificate ARN** – \(Optional\) Enter a 2048 RSA certificate ARN to use for content key encryption\.
 Use this option only if your DRM key provider supports content key encryption\.
-If you use this and your key provider doesn't support it, the request fails\.
+If you use this and your key provider doesn't support it, the event fails\.

+      To enter a certificate ARN here, you must have already imported the corresponding certificate into AWS Certificate Manager\.
+Then enter the certificate ARN from ACM here\.

       To enter a certificate ARN here, you must have already imported the corresponding certificate into AWS Certificate Manager\.
 Then enter the certificate ARN from ACM here\.